-ClimeMarine is a research project promoting the integration of climate change predictions in marine spatial planning of the Swedish seas.
-More information can be found on the scientific researchor .
+ClimeMarine is a research project promoting the integration of climate change predictions in Marine Spatial Planning in Sweden.
+More information about the research can be found in Swedish or English.

-ClimeMarine, within its outreach activities, is organising an art contest for college and university students to learn about climate change and ocean issues through art-making and creative communication, and where students can become advocates for environmental action.
-ClimeMarine wishes also to use the winner's illustration to communicate about the project to a larger public.
+ClimeMarine is organising an art contest for college and university students within its outreach activities.
+The performers will learn about climate change and ocean issues through art-making and creative communication and become advocates for environmental actions.
+ClimeMarine will use the winning illustration to communicate about the project and climate change.

 Who can submit his/her illustration?